CAF Civity: Germany

-In 2022, the Nahverkehr Westfalen-Lippe ordered an additional 10 long units for operation on the RB68 (Münster - Sendenhorst) and RB76 (Verl - Gütersloh - Harsewinkel) services from December 2025.
+In 2022, the Nahverkehr Westfalen-Lippe ordered an additional 10 long units for operation on the RB68 (Münster – Sendenhorst) and RB76 (Verl – Gütersloh – Harsewinkel) services from December 2025.

 Italy

-In 2010, the Italian region of Friuli Venezia Giuila placed an order with CAF for eight ETR 563 five-car units for Trenitalia.
+In 2010, the Italian region of Friuli-Venezia Giulia placed an order with CAF for eight ETR 563 five-car units for Trenitalia.
 Four more units were subsequently ordered, with these units capable of operating services into Slovenia and Austria, with these being designated as ETR 564 units.
 The units were delayed into service as they could not be approved.

 Five four-car ETR 452 trains have been built for Ferrotramviaria, a regional train operator in Bari, Apulia.
 They have been in use since 2014 and 2015.

+Mexico

+The El Insurgente commuter rail service between Mexico City and Toluca uses electric multiple units combining the Civity and the earlier Civia designs.

 Montenegro

-Three Class 6111 three-car EMUs were delivered to Željeznički prevoz Crne Gore (ŽPCG), the national railway company of Montenegro, specifically to serve the Podgorica-Nikšić railway, cutting travel time to only 50 minutes.
+Three Class 6111 three-car EMUs were delivered to Željeznički prevoz Crne Gore (ŽPCG), the national railway company of Montenegro, specifically to serve the Podgorica-Nikšić railway, cutting travel time to 50 minutes.
 The first of the new trains started with service on 13 July 2013.

 Netherlands

+NS

-In 2014, Nederlandse Spoorwegen (NS) placed a €510 million order 118 Civity sets.
+In 2014, Nederlandse Spoorwegen (NS) placed a €510 million order for 118 Civity sets.
 These new trains, which will consist of three and four car formations, will replace the NS SGMm sets.
 The train is known as the Sprinter New Generation (SNG) by the NS.
 The trains will be delivered from 2018 and can operate at 160 km/h.
 A mock-up of an SNG was presented in September 2015, featuring sockets, recycling bins and a toilet.
 An additional 88 sets were ordered in December 2018, with deliveries expected to continue through 2023.

+In 2022 CAF won the Dubbeldekker Nieuwe Generatie tender for NS with Civity Duo, the first double decker of the Civity platform.
+The contract consists of 60 double decker train sets with 4 and 6 coaches, with an option to expand the contract to 80,000 seats.

+Qbuzz

+In 2024 Qbuzz placed an order for 10 three car Civity sets.
+These sets will replace 2 Stadler GTW 2/6 and 8 GTW 2/8 trainsets delivered in 2008–2011.
+The new trainsets will be in service by the end of 2027 and can operate at 160 km/h.
+The replacement is part because of implementation of ERTMS and part because of having more doors and toilets.

+Spain

+In 2022, Renfe Viajeros placed an initial order for 28 EMUs for regional services with options for 42 additional trains, with an investment of €290 million.
+The next year, CAF received an extension for 32 more trains, extending the order to 60 trains.
+Those EMU will have a maximum speed of 200 km/h, and will have three- and five-car versions.